imabhisht/CapitalOne_Hackathon/data/README.md

 # Agriculture Data Loader

 This directory contains scripts and data files for loading, enriching, and preparing Indian district-level agriculture datasets for analysis.
-The pipeline loads CSVs into MongoDB, adds geolocation coordinates, and enables geospatial queries.
+The pipeline loads CSVs into MongoDB, adds geolocation coordinates, and enables geospatial queries for the Agriculture AI Assistant's Streamlit chat interface.

 ## Contents